skyward-er/boardcore/src/shared/utils/Registry/README.md

  - `disarm`: A "disarm" method, to disable the stable and "safe" configuration mode of the registry to allow again allocations and settings on the configuration.

- - `isConfigurationEmpty`: A method to know if there is an existing configuration or if it is empty
+ - `isEmpty`: A method to know if there is an existing configuration or if it is empty

 - `configuredEntries`: A method which returns the already existing entries of the configuration as a set.